 Inspired by Joey Hess' page, I consider the question: If programming languages were countries, how would I relate to them as a visitor and a resident?

 I visited this country in the past.
 It has a remarkable history; apart from that, it does not have much to offer.
-Some people with specific interests can enjoy a staying, but I also remember some scary corner.
+Some people with specific interests can enjoy a staying.

-This land is less populated than other countries, but it has vast and incomparable resources.
-Many have studied and traveled here.
+This land is less populated than other countries, but it has vast and incomparable resources, despite its simplicity.
+Many dialects are spoken, each with its own intriguing aspects and background culture.
 Everywhere around is the origin of some other familiar place.
 Contemplating different landscapes from here is an enlightening experience.
 I wish I could travel here more often.
 Guide: The Roots of Lisp.

 Nice neighboring country.
 It is culturally similar to my home place.
-Always happy to visit it.
-Many friends live in here, but I never felt the need to establish myself permanently.
+Many friends live in here.
+Always happy to visit it, but I come less and less often.
 I am pleased by how several everyday tasks are carried out efficiently.

 This is where I am resident.
 Beautiful and resourceful country, inhabited by a welcoming and heterogeneous community.
 Intriguing cultural aspects create a pleasant and dynamical environment, yet everything is simple and intuitive.
 Guide: Fluent Python.